 Across the lock and to the left is what I would consider the main Camden Market.
 There are vendors at street level, down at canal level and both indoors and out.
 You’ll find cheap, funky clothes, jewelry and crafts and pricy, stylish clothes, jewelry and crafts.

 I also found the Half Hitch micro-distillery, where I sampled Earl Grey and a pink berry gins.
-They are the perfect gins for someone like me, who doesn’t normally like gin.
+They are the perfect gins for someone like me who doesn’t normally like gin.
 I bought small bottles of each to take home.
 The store doesn’t have a license to mix drinks, but they will sell you a G&T kit with cups, gin and soda water.

 Outdoors in Camden Market Yard West, you’ll find the biggest selection of food vendors but also the most people.
 On the upper level, look for a bar called Lock 17.
 They don’t serve food so you can bring your food-stall food here, sit down at one of several outdoor tables and order or a drink or soft drink to have with your lunch.
 This is also a good place to chill when you are shopped out but your teen wants to keep going.

 On the same side of the lock but to the right of the bridge is Camden Market Hawley Wharf.
-We found some cute teen clothes here, too, long with Afghan lamb dumplings.
+We found some cute teen clothes here, too, along with Afghan lamb dumplings.
 Tween traveler also bought one of her favorite things, a small jar of raw cookie dough, to eat later.

 Tip: Try to catch one of the tourist boats going through the lock.
 Watching them lower or raise the water and manually move the gates is kind of neat.